hashicorp/terraform-provider-aws/website/docs/r/resourcegroups_group.html.markdown

 ## Import

-IAM Users can be imported using the `name`, e.g.
+Resource groups can be imported using the `name`, e.g.

 ```
-$ terraform import aws_iam_user.lb resource-group-name
+$ terraform import aws_resourcegroups_group.foo resource-group-name
 ```